girltwink/hrt_infodump/HRT Infodump.md

 https://transfemscience.org/articles/cpa-meningioma/

 ## Blood Tests
-When on HRT, it is important to get blood tests to measure hormone (and other relevant tests) levels.
-It's useful to make a spreadsheet to keep track of these.
+When on HRT, it is necessary to get blood tests to measure hormone (and other relevant tests) levels.
+Without them, you may not know if the dose you are on is right for you.
+It's useful to make a spreadsheet to keep track of blood test results.
+Data is cute.

 It's beneficial, but not necessary, to get a blood test done before you start HRT.
 You should ideally get blood tests done at following marks:
-* 1 Month HRT
+* 1-2 Month HRT
-* 3 Months HRT
 * 6 Months HRT
-* ... and every 6 months afterwards.
+* ... and every 6 months to 1 year afterwards.

 Depending on HRT regimen, you should get different tests, but critically you need Estradiol (E2) and Testosterone measured every time.

 * Stop taking all vitamin supplements at least 3 days before your blood test
 * It's preferred to have bloods taken at a trough rather than a peak - i.e right before you'd normally take your next dose.
-* You should be able to request blood tests from your local doctor.
-These may be done in-house, or at a local hospital. [[#Communicating with doctors]]
+* You should be able to request blood tests [from your local doctor](#communicating-with-doctors).
+These may be done in-practice, or at a local hospital.

 ### Estradiol Monotherapy
 Required every time: Estradiol, Testosterone

-Useful to have: Sex Hormone Binding Globulin (SHBG), Albumin, Prolactin, Full Blood Count (FBC), Dihydrotestosterone (DHT)
+Useful to have: SHBG, Albumin, Prolactin, FBC, DHT

 ### Estradiol + Cyproterone Acetate
-Required every time: Estradiol, Testosterone, Prolactin Useful to have: B12, Liver Function Test, SHBG, Albumin, FBC, DHT
+Required every time: Estradiol, Testosterone, Prolactin

+Useful to have: B12, Liver Function Test, SHBG, Albumin, FBC, DHT

 ### Estradiol + Bicalutamide
-Required every time: Estradiol, Testosterone, Liver Function Test Useful to have: SHBG, Albumin, Prolactin, FBC, DHT
+Required every time: Estradiol, Testosterone, Liver Function Test

+Useful to have: SHBG, Albumin, Prolactin, FBC, DHT

+* SHBG = Sex Hormone Binding Globulin
+* FBC = Full Blood Count
+* DHT = Dihydrotestosterone

 ## Communicating with doctors
 ### Overview